 Here are some examples of how I correct speaking and writing responses.

 In lessons, we'll target those ingrained errors with specific exercises, and we'll work together to remove them.

 Think of your fossilized errors like a habit that you need to replace.
 It's always easier to break a bad habit when you have constant support.

 I've taken the TOEFL exam and I scored 120/120 so I know exactly what's required to succeed.

 I keep up to date with any changes that ETS announce and I regularly practice exam questions and test myself.

-I have a list of ridiculous myths I've heard about the exam from various sources (I mention them in my weekly newsletter) and I'll explain why they're not true.
+I have a list of ridiculous myths I've heard about the exam from various sources and, in this post, I explain why they're not true.

 Imagine studying for less time.
 It's possible!

 I know the best study techniques to guide you to TOEFL success.
 TOEFL is an English proficiency exam and if you have strong language skills, you will be successful.

 That's why I focus on building strong skills, and not on tricks and templates.